The Agreement between the Vatican and Israel:

 The agreement came after the Palestinians recently expressed concern about new housing in and around the Holy City’s eastern half, which Israel captured in the 1967 Middle East War.

-The agreement was the most significant development in PLO-Vatican relations since official ties were established in 1994.
+The agreement was the most significant development in PLO-Vatican relations since formal ties were established in 1994.

 Place of signature:

 Signed in the Vatican, fifteenth of February, 2000

 The “Basic Agreement Between the Holy See and the PLO dealt with the following matters:

 Freedom of church institutions and their legal, economic and fiscal status in Palestinian-ruled areas.

 About a third of the agreement dealt with the issue of Jerusalem.